|

 A native of Taiwan, pianist EDNA

-YUAN-YUAN CHIA received her Bachelor's
+YUAN-YUAN CHIA received her

-degree from National Taiwan University in
+Bachelor's degree from National Taiwan

-Performance and Composition in the National
+both Piano Performance and Composition in

-Taiwan Music Competition, and in the U.S.
+the National Taiwan Music Competition, and

-received an award from the Leni FeBland
+in the U.S. received an award from the Leni

-Foundation, a Dean's scholarship from the USC
+FeBland Foundation, a Dean's scholarship

-Thornton School of Music, and most recently
+from the USC Thornton School of Music, and

-second prize in the annual Carmel Music
+most recently second prize in the annual

-Society Competition.
+Carmel Music Society Competition.

 |